Views on the other hand, are golden.

 There are billions of people in the world and I’m sure if everyone read what you wrote, at least a million would genuinely like what you wrote and a million people is a lot.

-Anyways, I think many people fail to understand the true meaning of “likes”.
-Don’t get me wrong, getting “likes” are great but like I said, only when meaning is applied.
+In many cases think, people fail to understand the true meaning of “likes”.
+Don’t get me wrong, getting “likes” is great but like I said, only when meaning is applied.
 This is the same with followers.
-I’ve blogged about all this before, but doesn’t hurt to bring it up again, right?
+I’ve blogged about all this before in my self worth post, but it doesn’t hurt to bring it up again, right?

-So in all honesty, we shouldn’t care about the amount of likes when it comes to the content we write.
-All we should really care about is how the content feels to us, what we intend to share with others and its impact.
-That’s it.
+So in all honesty, we shouldn’t focus about the amount of likes when it comes to the content we write.
+All we should really focus on is how the content feels to us, what we intend to share with others and its impact.
+Wouldn’t you agree?